shivannis/xandr-docs-public/xandr-docs/articles/monetize/block-a-brand-using-ad-quality-rules.md

 ---

-# Microsoft Monetize - Block a Brand Using Ad Quality Rules
+# Microsoft Monetize - Block a brand using Ad Quality rules

 You can use Network and Publisher Ad Quality to block a brand from serving creatives on placements for an entire